 Once connected with an IRS employee, tell the representative you lost or misplaced your EIN.
 The representative will ask you some security questions before providing the number.
 The business owner or other responsible business party should call.
 The hours of operation are 7:00 a.m. – 7:00 p.m. local time, Monday through Friday.

-An Employer Identification Number (EIN) can be a legal requirement for many small businesses, but even it it’s not, there are good reasons to get an EIN.
-It’s free and easy to apply for an EIN, so there’s no reason to put it off!
+An Employer Identification Number (EIN) can be a legal requirement for many small businesses, but even it it’s not, we’ve covered a number of good reasons to get an EIN.
+If you need to issue 1099’s you can easily do that with QuickBooks.
+Check out our free QuickBooks Course to learn how easy it is to get your business up and running.